Cadasta/cadasta-docs/en/06-geoodkcollect.md

 During [data collection](#data-collection), you'll be asked to collect data specifying your location using one of the following options.

 * **[GeoTrace](#geotrace)** creates lines  (collections of two or more GPS coordinates) based on your location.
 In other words, you can use GeoTrace to walk an area, using automatic or manual mode.
-GeoTrace is also the default option provided in both the standard and minimum questionnaires.
+GeoTrace is the default option provided.

 * **[GeoShape](#geoshape)** creates polygons (closed shapes).
 To create a GeoShape, you can use your finger to draw a shape on the map.

 * **[GeoPoint](#geopoint)** creates points (single GPS coordinates) based on your location.

-To learn more about how to configure these options in your questionnaire, see the [Questionnaires & Custom Data Collection](09-XLSForms.md).
+To learn more about how to configure these options in your form, see the [Cadasta XLSForms & Custom Data Collection](09-XLSForms.md) section.

 #### GeoTrace {#geotrace}